Heidi-Negrete/Heidi-Negrete/README.md

 - ✨ I want to build a career that serves people and involves teamwork and life-long learning.
 - 💞️ I infuse purpose into my day-to-day work, to operate with a high level of enthusiasm <em>every</em> day.

-- 📫 Follow me on twitter @heidi_negrete (though I'm too busy studying to get on social media!)
-- 💼 If you'd be interested in working with me, check out my LinkedIn https://www.linkedin.com/in/heidi-negrete-1a0a621ab/
+- 💼 If you'd be interested in working with me, check out my LinkedIn https://www.linkedin.com/in/heidi-negrete/